 Based on the attached Fact Sheet and other information provided, we have determined that the groundwater discharge meets the conditions to be regulated under Order No. R4-2013-0095, General National Pollutant Discharge Elimination System Permit and Waste Discharge Requirements for Groundwater Discharges from Construction and Project Dewatering to Surface Waters in Coastal Watersheds of Los Angeles and Ventura Counties, adopted by this Board on June 6, 2013.
-Your existing enrollment under Order No. R4-2008-0032, which was issued to you on March 13, 2009, is superseded by this new permit.

-Enclosed are your Waste Discharge Requirements, which also serve as your NPDES permit, consisting of Order No. R4-2013-0095 and Monitoring and Reporting Program No. CI-7465.
+Enclosed are your Waste Discharge Requirements, which also serve as your NPDES permit, consisting of Order No. R4-2013-0095 and Monitoring and Reporting Program No. CI-7002.
 The discharge limitations in Part V.A.1.
 Tables 1 and 9 of Order No. R4-2013-0095 for the specific constituents listed on Table 1 with the enclosed Fact Sheet are applicable to your discharge.
 The groundwater discharge flows into Ballona Creek.
 Therefore, the mineral limitations in Attachment B of Order No. R4-2013-0095 are not applicable to your discharge.
 In addition, the mandatory TMDL effluent limitations are also applicable to your discharge.
 All other parts of the Order apply, including but not limited to narrative effluent and receiving water limitations.
 Prior to starting discharge, a representative sample of the effluent shall be obtained and analyzed to determine compliance with the discharge limitations.